deeper-x/filego/README.md

 Simplifying file management, building a file instance, opening and operating on its content.

 #### Example
-Writing a demo log file, appending IP address, then deleting all entries containing given IP
+Writing a demo log file appending IP address; then deleting all entries containing given IP

 ```go
 package main